parth-p29/YearView/README.md

 ## Features

-- Add pictures 1 by 1 or in bulk with multiple file formats
+- Add pictures 1 by 1 or in bulk, allowing different image formats such as png or jpg
 - Delete pictures
 - Search/filter pictures by common characteristics
 - Securly upload/delete pictures
 - A month view that allows you to see the pictures you added in each month
-- Secure Login/Account Creation mechanism
+- Secure Login/Account Creation mechanism (only you can see your pictures)

 ## Endpoints